github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/committing-and-reviewing-changes-to-your-project.md

 {% endnote %}

-In the list of changed files, right click on the line you want to discard.
+In the list of changed files, right click on the line you want to discard and select **Discard added line**.

   ![Discard single line in the confirmation dialog](/assets/images/help/desktop/discard-single-line.png)

-In the list of changed files, right click the group of lines you want to discard.
+In the list of changed files, right click the group of lines you want to discard and select **Discard added lines**.

   ![Discard multiple lines in the confirmation dialog](/assets/images/help/desktop/discard-multiple-lines.png)